 6.3.2 Electronic lodgement of claims constitutes a claim in writing

-The SRCA requires claims for liability and compensation to be made in writing and be substantially compliant with a form approved by Commission.
-The Electronic Transactions Act 1999 (ETA) provisions apply to the SRCA and state that the requirement for claims to be made ‘in writing’ can be satisfied if they are lodged by means of electronic communication.
-The receipt of electronic SRCA claims is not required to be the subject of an instrument (as is the case under the MRCA and VEA) but, as a matter of Commission policy, mirrors that of electronic MRCA claims.
+If a claim for liability and compensation under the DRCA is made in writing it must be substantially compliant with a form approved by Commission.
+The Electronic Transactions Act 1999 (ETA) provisions apply to the DRCA and requirements for a valid claim can be satisfied where it is lodged by means of electronic communication.
+The receipt of electronic DRCA claims is not required to be the subject of an instrument (as is the case under the MRCA and VEA) but, as a matter of Commission policy, mirrors that of electronic MRCA claims.

 The manner of electronically lodging claims is detailed below and includes;